 Key dates and tips to help small businesses get ready for EOFY

-Do you want to prevent yourself from stress when it comes time to file your taxes this year?
-Sure you can!
-Plan ahead and you could save yourself lots of time, money, and anxiety when the fiscal year is over on March 31st 2021.
+Do you want to avoid the stress of tax filing this year?
+Yes, you should!
+The planning ahead process can save you considerable time, money and angst when the financial year closes on 31 March 2021.
 But how do you begin?
-Making sure you have your essential documents organized is a great start.It is a process that all businesses should be getting up to speed on a daily basis, say experts.
-Being organized from the start will ensure minimal preparation time is needed when the time comes to create your tax return.
+Making sure you have your essential documents organized is an excellent first step.The process of recording is one that every business should do up to speed on a daily basis, experts say.
+Being organized from the start will mean that there is no time to prepare is required when the time comes to create taxes.

-Utilizing intuitive accounting software and cloud storage like Google Drive or Dropbox – as well as tenancy management software like myRent.co.nz can save businesses time.
+Using intuitive accounting software and cloud storage options like Google Drive or Dropbox – in addition to tenancy administration software such as myRent.co.nz - could save businesses time.

-1. Don’t forget that your minimum wage will rise by $1.10, taking it between $18.90 to $20 an hour as of 1 April 2021.
-This could potentially affect your financial records as well as superannuation payment.
+1. Remember that the minimum wage will increase by $1.10, taking it between $18.90 to $20 an hour from April 1 2021.
+This could impact your financial records as well as superannuation payouts.

-2. A new personal tax rate will apply to incomes of more than $180,000.
-The new tax rate is effective from 1 April 2021.
-Tachibana claims that this is more likely to affect those who earn income by providing personal services rather than those who hold the shares and make capital gains.
+2. A new personal tax rate will be applied on earnings of greater than $180,000.
+The new rate will apply beginning on April 1, 2021.
+Tachibana believes it is more likely to be a problem for those who earn income by providing personal services instead of those who own investment accounts and are able to earn capital gains.

-3. It is important to be aware of the ACC Earners’ levy, which helps cover the costs related to injuries sustained by employees, will be kept at current levels until 2022 to help businesses cope the financial burdens of COVID-19.
-In January 2021, the levy was $1.39 for every $100 (1.39%).
+3. Take note that ACC Earners’ levy, which helps cover the costs of injuries suffered by employees will be kept at present levels until 2022 to help businesses cope with the financial strains of COVID-19.
+At the time of January 2021 the levy was $1.39 for every $100 (1.39 percent).

-Here are some helpful advice and dates from experts who small business owners might want to keep in mind when getting their house ready for tax time.
+Here are some helpful tips and dates from experts that small-business owners may wish to consider while putting their home ready for tax time.

 1. Finalise your accounts